 While deliverance from Egyptian slavery had seemed to become increasingly impossible, the situation at the Red Sea appeared impossible from the start.
 So hopeless had the situation become that when they were set free, it was clear that the Lord Himself had delivered them.
 No other explanation was imaginable.
 God had led them out and shut the door in Pharaoh's face.

-As for me, I cannot help but sing, because He has made me free!
+As for me, I cannot help but sing because He has made me free!

-|Read Rookie Notebook, an e-book on the first nine months of Howard Culbertson's missionary career [ read book ]|
+|Rookie Notebook, a book on the first nine months of Howard and Barbara Culbertson's missionary careers|